LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-views.rst

 Now when we run our application and enter a bad event name or forget our description, we get the error message displaying what we should be entering!

+.. admonition:: Warning

+   In the video, we note that the ``<span>`` element will only be materialized if the validation fails.
+This isn't true.
+The ``<span>`` element
+	to contain the error message is always created, it just doesn't contain any text if the validation rule it met.

 Check Your Understanding
 ------------------------